cortex-js/cortexjs.io/src/_pages/mathlive-guide-shortcuts.md

 &lt;/math-field&gt;</div>
 </code-playground>

-The `mode` key, if present, indicate the mode in which this shortcut should apply, either `'math'` or `'text'`.
-If the key is not present the shortcut apply in both modes.
+The `mode` property, if present, indicate the mode in which this shortcut should apply, either `"math"` or `"text"`.
+If the property is not present the shortcut apply in both modes.

 **To constraint the context in which a shortcut should apply**, use the `after`
-key:
+property:

 ```javascript
 mf.setOptions({